 Recognize What Makes Them A Bad Boss

 What makes your boss a bad boss?
 What do you really dislike about them?
 Give these questions some thought.
 By the way, this tip only works for reasons that are genuine.
-If you basis for disliking your boss is that he hates tomatoes on pizza, the problem just might be you.
-When you pin down on a couple of reasons as to why he or she is bad, you will soon find a way to work around them.
+If your basis for disliking your boss is that he hates tomatoes on pizza, the problem just might be you.
+When you pin down a couple of reasons as to why he or she is bad, you will soon find a way to work around them.

 Set A Tolerance Limit For Yourself

 Sometimes you might not be able to rid yourself of a bad boss right away.
 In cases such as these, set a tolerance limit for yourself.
 Tell yourself, there’s a limit until which you will let things slide.
-So whenever your boss behaves in a manner that is frustrating, compare it your tolerance limit and decide if you can let it slide.
-The reason we say let it slide is because you cannot fight all the time.
+So whenever your boss behaves in a manner that is frustrating, compare it to your tolerance limit and decide if you can let it slide.
+The reason we say let it slide is that you cannot fight all the time.
 That’s exhausting.
 Pick your battles wisely instead.

 Don’t Let Your Well-Being Be Affected

 When it comes down to your health and well-being and dealing with a bad boss, always choose your well-being.
 When dealing with a bad boss affects your health, makes you sick or gives you anxiety, it’s probably time to start looking for a new place.
 No matter how good you are at dealing with fractious people, the moment it starts affecting you adversely, you need to move on.

 Make A Complaint